 The wild turkey is not a part of the traditional Thanksgiving meal although comes from the same family as the domestic turkey.
-Adult wild turkeys have black bodies and a long fanned tail and appears to have a hunched back.
-The male is much larger than the female in comparison, with the male being 5-11kg and the female is 3-5.4 kg.
+Adult wild turkeys have black bodies and a long fanned tail and appear to have a hunched back.
+The male is much larger than the female in comparison, with the male being 5-11kg and the female being 3-5.4 kg.
 The wingspan ranges from 1.25 meters to 1.44 meters in length.
 The largest wild turkey recorded by the National Wild Turkey Federation was 38lbs or 17.2 kg.

-These beasts are omnivorous, and will forage on the ground and climb small trees to eat.
+These beasts are omnivorous and will forage on the ground and climb small trees to eat.
 They feast on nuts, acorns, berries, seeds, roots, insects, and even small reptiles such as snakes and lizards.
 They have also been known to eat different types of grasses and in rare cases will visit backyard bird feeders.

 The wild turkey is native to North America and found mainly in the east, spanning from Ontario down into Florida.

 The owl, known for its spectacular and eerie hoot, nocturnal nature, and wisdom is one of the most interesting birds!
 The great grey owl is one of the world's largest of the hundreds of breeds.
 He weighs slightly less than his female counterpart at 1290 grams while she weighs 1454 grams.
 The wingspan averages 140cm for males and 152 for females.

 This owl tends to fly close to the ground and hunts mainly in the wee hours of the morning and late afternoon hours.
 Owls are often spotted sitting on a fence post perched and waiting for prey.
 They like to hunt small rodents and will even from time to time hunt other birds.
 In the winter the grey owl listens for his prey and plunges into the snow to capture it.